-- Warehouse 13 Artie after his Enemy Within kills Leena.
+- Warehouse 13: Artie after his Enemy Within kills Leena.

 - This is a game mechanic in Exalted.
 Solar Exalts with high Compassion can take Heart of Tears as their virtue flaw, leaving them totally unable to do anything but weep (and flee from combat if attacked) for several days, once they've seen enough innocents suffer.

-- In Goblins, Fumbles has fallen into one of these after his torture by GoblinSlayer.
-Big Ears stated that his mind is broken beyond his ability to restore.
+- In Goblins, Fumbles falls into one of these after his torture by Goblin Slayer.
+Big Ears states that his mind is broken beyond his ability to restore.
 He ends up taking on bits of other peoples' personalities to fill the gap and wake up.
 Unfortunately, he just has to take most of his new brain from Minmax.

-- The Nostalgia Chick succumbs to a 'bad movie coma' in her review of Armageddon (part 2?), which is this in all but name.
+- The Nostalgia Chick succumbs to a "bad movie coma" in her review of Armageddon (part 2?), which is this in all but name.

 - Peter is in one of these when Venom is trying to bond with him in The Spectacular Spider Man.

 - Word on the street in Egypt these days is that the reason that former President Hosni Mubarak fell ill and became incredibly reclusive shortly after his resignation was shock from the realization that the country was nothing like the way he pictured it.